forcedotcom/sfdx-core/messages/org.md

 # sandboxNotFound

-We can't find a SandboxProcess for the sandbox org %s.
+We can't find a SandboxProcess for the sandbox %s.

 # sandboxInfoCreateFailed